 Christine has been a professional massage therapist since 1995 specializing in manual lymph drainage.
 Over the years she has worked in a variety of environments such as sports rehabilitation, chiropractic office’s, holistic centers and day spas, making her work very eclectic.
 In addition to her private practice, Christine has been involved in the educational side of massage therapy.
 Most recently, she was the director of the massage therapy program at Great Bay Community College in Portsmouth, New Hampshire before residing in Kentucky.
 At GBCC, she was responsible for increasing enrollment, writing curriculum, setting up, managing the massage clinic, and guiding students through their career path.
 Previously, she developed and successfully ran the massage therapy program at Hesser College in Manchester, Portsmouth and Salem, New Hampshire for 8 years.
 In 2003, Christine was awarded the President’s Club Award as Key Employee of the New England Region.
 Christine currently works with ACICS, the Accrediting Council for Independent Schools and Colleges, as a program specialist.
 Christine has served on the New Hampshire massage therapy advisory board since 2004 and was a founding member of the Federation of State Massage Therapy Boards and served on the executive board as treasurer for 4 years.
 During that time, she participated in the development of the MBLEx, the Massage and Bodywork Licensing Exam.
 She is currently licensed to practice massage in New Hampshire and Kentucky.

-Dr. Healey is the Dean of the School of Massage Therapy at Northwestern Health Sciences University.
+Dr. Healey is the Dean of the College of Undergraduate Health Sciences at Northwestern Health Sciences University.
 Dr. Healey was trained as a chiropractor at Parker College of Chiropractic, but his career has focused on massage therapy education since 1997.
-He is working toward his PhD in Organizational Leadership, Policy and Development at the University of Minnesota.
-Dale is a member of a Massage Therapy Foundation Best Practices Committee working toward the development of best practices guidelines for the profession.
-He has also been actively involved in his home state of Minnesota working toward state regulation of massage therapists and has a particular interest in hospital-based massage therapy.
+He received his PhD in Organizational Leadership, Policy and Development from the University of Minnesota in 2014.
+Dr. Healey represents COMTA as a board member of the Academic Consortium for Complementary and Alternative Health Care (ACCAHC), where he serves on a task force working on developing a standard set of competency standards for hospital-based massage therapy.
+He also serves as a board member the Society for Oncology Massage (S4OM) and as a member of the Massage Therapy Foundation Best Practices Committee working toward the development of best practices guidelines for the profession.